arunpn/arunpn.github.io/source/_posts/2014-07-31-setting-up-a-blog-using-octopress-for-dummies-and-grandma.markdown

 ---
 layout: post
-title: "Setting up a Blog using Octopress and Github for Dummies and Grandmas"
+title: "Setting up a Blog using Octopress and Github for Dummies"
 date: 2014-07-31 00:49:21 -0700
 comments: true
 categories:
 ---
-I always wanted to setup a technical blog but I hated wordpress so much that I told myself that I am never going to blog till I display code on my blog.
-After a few years I discovered Octopress and Jekyll but it was too complex to setup using github due to lack of proper documentation.
-In the last one year I worked on ruby on rails so I gained confidence with blogging but honestly I found a great blog today which explained step by step about how to create a blog using Octopress using Github Page - http://code.dblock.org/octopress-setting-up-a-blog-and-contributing-to-an-existing-one .
-After reading the steps I felt even my grandma would create a blog so that motivated me to create my own blog.
+I always wanted to setup a technical blog but after a long time I found a great blog today which had  step by step instructions to ocreate a blog using Octopress with Github Page - http://code.dblock.org/octopress-setting-up-a-blog-and-contributing-to-an-existing-one .
+After reading the blog I was very much motivated to create my own blog.
 I am not planning to copy the steps from the link pasted above but instead I am going to paste all the commands from my history and explain the steps.

 Installation
 ============